-Our almond flour chocolate muffins are moist with crispy tops and packed with deep chocolate flavour.
-They are completely gluten-free and so delicious.
-These muffins are ideal healthy breakfast choice.
+Our gluten-free almond flour chocolate muffins are moist with crispy tops and packed with deep chocolate flavour.
+An ideal healthy breakfast choice!

 Do you like simple, chocolatey muffins that are healthy too?
 Then you'll love these almond flour chocolate muffins made with a combination of almond flour and arrowroot powder which makes them completely gluten-free.
 Muffins are also moist, fluffy and light, making them ideal breakfast choice or a light snack during the day.